Space industry of Scotland: SaxaVord

 SaxaVord Spaceport is located on the isle of Unst, in the Shetland Islands.
 It is planned to host Lockheed Martin's first rocket launches as well as Cumbernauld-based Skyrora's launches.

 Sutherland Space Hub

 Sutherland spaceport is located in the north of the Scottish mainland.
-It currently has six launch contracts with rocket maker Orbex which is headquartered in Forres, Scotland.
+It had six launch contracts with rocket maker Orbex which is headquartered in Forres, Scotland.
+In December 2024, Orbex announced they were pausing work in Sutherland, instead launching from SaxaVord.

 Spaceport 1

 Spaceport 1 is located at Scolpaig on North Uist in the Western Isles.
-It is intended for suborbital launches.
-Construction started in November 2024.
+It is intended for suborbital polar-orbit launches.
+Planning permission was granted in 2023, construction started in November 2024.
+The UK Civil Aviation Authority granted airspace approval in December 2025.